 Assignment/Reassignment of Interpreters and Transcribers

-SDS Interpreters are required to treat students with respect and the same is expected of students for their service providers.
-SDS encourages students with concerns to first express those to their service providers by email or in person at an appropriate time, outside of the classroom.
+SDS Interpreters are required to treat students with respect; the same is expected of students for their service providers.
+SDS encourages students with concerns to first express those to their service providers by email or in person at an appropriate time outside of the classroom.
 Sometimes, it may be as simple as asking them to accept your preference in using one sign over another for a concept or asking them to fingerspell more clearly.
-The SDS interpreters are qualified professionals who have experience working in higher education settings.
+The SDS interpreters are qualified professionals with experience working in higher education settings.
 We find most issues can be easily resolved with direct, transparent communication.

-If the meeting with your service provider was not productive, or additional support is needed, please contact the Coordinator for Interpreting and Speech to Text Services at your earliest convenience.
+If the meeting with your service provider was not productive or additional support is needed, please get in touch with the Communication Access Coordinator at your earliest convenience.

 Removal of a service provider is taken very seriously and is not common.
 All concerns will be listened to and taken into consideration.
 Requests for reassignment must be made to the Coordinator and considered on a case-by-case basis in consultation with the Director of SDS.